 A natural herb that can act as a mild sedative.
 Humans use this herb to relieve insomnia, stress, and anxiety.
 It works similarly in dogs.
 However, Valerian Root may cause certain side effects when combined with other prescriptions.
 Therefore, it is advised that you seek your veterinarian’s advice before using this herb.

-This is a natural amino acid which is mainly found in tea leaves, but it can also be found in certain types of mushrooms.
+This is a natural amino acid that is mainly found in tea leaves, but it can also be found in certain types of mushrooms.
 L-Theanine can naturally help calm a anxious dog while avoiding drowsiness.
 It has the potential to improve mood and reduce physical and mental stress.

-Holistapet – CBD Dog Treats +Stress & Anxiety Relief, are made with all-natural ingredients and contains no gluten, dairy, or GMOs.
+Holistapet – CBD Dog Treats +Stress & Anxiety Relief, are made with all-natural ingredients and contain no gluten, dairy, or GMOs.
 These delicious treats are infused with Chamomile and L-theanine, which help promote alpha wave generation and reduce stress.
-This combination of natural herbal remedies creates a powerhouse to combat separation anxiety in dogs.
+This combination of natural herbal remedies, like CBD for dogs, creates a powerhouse to combat separation anxiety in dogs.